Skip to main content

 Attribute

 Attributes (or data extension values) refer to any content held inside a subscriber list or a data extension.
-They are recognized as unquoted strings.
+They’re recognized as unquoted strings.
 Values that have a space or special character require opening and closing brackets.
-Therefore it is best practice to include opening and closing brackets around all values for consistency and troubleshooting.
+We recommend that you include opening and closing brackets around all values for consistency and troubleshooting.

 %%[ VAR @firstName